techlahoma/oklathon/README.md

 # FAQ

 * Is this event for very new coders?
   * If you're new to coding, please review the lists of prerequisites and resources above so you can determine whether you'll be ready in time.
+We highly recommend that you get some practice with creating pull requests on GitHub before the event!
 * How many days does this hackathon last?
   * Just one!
 We might do another event like this again someday, but this time will be on Saturday, March 9 only!
 * Is it ok to be late?